-61-year-old Norwegian artist and researcher Sissel Tolaas’ artwork at the second Kochi Muziris Biennale had garnered immense attention at the time for bringing her expertise in olfaction art to the festival, by way of her striking installation of a collection of ballast stones that smelled of the sweat of workers.
+Norwegian artist and researcher Sissel Tolaas’s artwork at the second edition of the Kochi Muziris Biennale had garnered immense attention for bringing her expertise in “olfactory art” to the festival, through a striking installation of a collection of ballast stones that smelled of the sweat of workers.
 A smellscape, these stones collected from the waters around Kochi, evoked in those who touched, felt and got a whiff of them, the tales of the coastal city’s dock workers and their “labouring bodies”.
 It was as much a celebration of Kochi’s maritime past as it was of all those labourers who had contributed to its making.

 It’s a similar sensory experience to journey through Sudhir Patwardhan’s repertoire of political art — accounts of an urbanscape in transition and the sheer hard labour of those who contributed to making the space.
 Sweat, toil, factories, mills, smoke, soot and workers’ bodies are what populate his urban realist art.
 For the last five decades, 71-year old Patwardhan, a painter and radiologist, has been a chronicler of urban life, precisely that of Mumbai’s — its transformation into a gleamy metropolis and subsequent contradictions.
 While his 1981 work “Street Play” — created in the run up to a mill workers’ strike that took place the next year — is a documentation of the city’s spirit of resistance, his “Lower Parel” describes the story of the now defunct textile mills of the city, placed within an air of melancholia.